aravind-sadharani/chandraveena/src/pages/intro.md

 ## Introduction
 >Maarga Sangeet is a tradition of Indian Classical music, a way of life where music becomes the artist's medium of communication.

 From early Vedic periods, music has been recognised as a powerful means of expressing and stimulating emotions.
 As humans, we intrinsically respond to music and rhythm, regardless of the form and genre of music.
 Scientific research has shown that even plants and animals respond to music.<mark>We need a citation for this claim</mark>.
 The first significant step in the development of Indian Classical music happened with the Sama Veda.
-Taking the introspective and philosophical chants from the Rig Veda, Sama Veda added an element of singing to Vedic recitation.
+Taking the ritualistic, introspective and philosophical chants from the Rig Veda, Sama Veda added an element of singing to Vedic recitation.

 <mark>Rig Veda Chant... youtube link
 Sama Veda Chant.. youtube link</mark>

+<mark>comment after Rig Veda video</mark>

+Note : As part of Rig Veda chanting, there already existed a very important concept of intonations.
+The intonations are called Svarita (neutral drone), Udaatta (higher note) and Anudaatta (lower note).
+As you can hear from the example above, its not a monotone chant, but there are accents to syllables which create a 3 note chant, called Gaathik chant.
+These 3 intonations form the foundation for Dhrupad style of Maarga Sangeet, and is fundamental to this musical form even today.

+<mark>comment after Sama Veda video</mark>

+Note : As you can see in the above example, the number of notes has expanded beyond the Rig Veda chanting.
+There's already an early example of some characteristics like Meend (Glides), Gamakam (Note oscillation), Hrasva (short note) and Deergha (long note) which continue to be an integral part of Indian Classical Music.

 Notice how even this small step of adding musical notes and phrases, already makes a big difference in the feeling evoked by Sama Veda singing, as compared to Rig Veda chants.